 Often, serious and capable acquirers only look to source opportunities that are listed for sale, classed as ‘on-market’.
-Whilst in certain sectors there will be a reasonable number of opportunities available at any given time, on-market is usually a misleading guide of the quality and quantity of available acquisition opportunities.
+Whilst in certain sectors there will be a reasonable number of opportunities available at any given time, on-market misleads as to the quality and quantity of available business acquisitions.

 Even if you have identified a suitable on-market opportunity, increasing your opportunity flow with ‘off-market’ deal sourcing is vital for the most serious of acquirers.
-This involves targeting and approaching companies that fit your criteria, but as far as you are aware, are not currently listed for sale.
+This involves finding target companies that fit your criteria, but as far as you are aware, are not currently listed for sale.

 This is a time consuming and challenging process.
 Nevertheless, the results will bolster your choices and increase your chances of buying a business.

-A search profile needs to be comprehensive and well formulated, but there needs to be some degree of flexibility in regards to specific criteria.
-For instance, a solid acquisition opportunity may not meet all of your criteria; it may be located slightly outside of your target area, or it’s turnover reliant on a small number of large clients.
+A search profile needs to be comprehensive and well-formulated, but there needs to be some degree of flexibility in regard to your specific criteria.
+For instance, a solid acquisition opportunity may not meet all of your criteria; it may be located slightly outside of your target area, or its turnover reliant on a small number of large clients.
 Whilst these are negatives, it is highly unlikely that an opportunity will tick all of the boxes.
 You may be waiting for the ideal and perfect opportunity to never arise.

 Furthermore, business owners are likely to have varying exit plans.
 Some may wish to leave the company on completion, whilst others will want to stay on, at least for a transitional period.
 Therefore, it is important to be flexible when it comes to negotiating the exit strategy of the existing business owner(s).

-It is vital that you have the funding required in place.
+It is vital that you have the acquisition finance in place.
 If you have the capital from your own funds or cash flow, this needs to be easily accessible.
-On the other hand, if you are looking to raise finance to fund part of the acquisition, this needs to be in place and agreed, at least in principle, before heads of terms.
+On the other hand, if you are looking to raise finance to fund part of the acquisition, this needs to be in place and agreed upon, at least in principle, before heads of terms.

 Failure to have the funding ready may frustrate the seller and reduce your chances of a successful acquisition.